New Mexico - Sectoral Privacy Overview

 Under New Mexico law, an employer may not require an individual to disclose the results of an HIV-related test as a condition of hiring, promotion, or continued employment (§28-10A-1(A) of Article 10A of Chapter 28 of the N.M.
 Stat.).
 However, an employee may be required to disclose the results if it is a bona fide occupational qualification of the job.
 In that case, the employer has the burden of demonstrating that the HIV test is necessary to determine whether an individual can currently perform the required duties of the particular job in a reasonable manner, the employee presents a significant risk of transmitting HIV to another person in the course of normal work activities, and there is no other reasonable accommodation.

 In general, New Mexico law does not recognize any right relating to an employee's reasonable expectation of privacy in the workplace.
-However, employees have a reasonable expectation of privacy under the Fourth Amendment to the U.S. Constitution.
+However, employees have a reasonable expectation of privacy under the Fourth Amendment to the Constitution of the United States.

-New Mexico does not have any privacy laws focused on online privacy (except in the employment context, discussed above) or online behavioural advertising.
+New Mexico does not have any privacy laws focused on online privacy (except in the employment context, discussed in the section on employment data above) or online behavioral advertising.

 New Mexico has adopted the Uniform Deceptive Trade Practices Act ('UDTPA'), also known as the Unfair Practices Act and codified under §57-12-1 et seq. of Article 12 of Chapter 57 of the N.M.
 Stat., which among other things regulates spam communications.